cod1dev/c1cx/README.md

-##### If you represent Activision or GitHub and want this fork to be deleted, please contact me first.
+##### If you represent Activision and want this fork to be deleted, please contact me first.
 ___
 # Client extension for Call of Duty ([CoD1](https://en.wikipedia.org/wiki/Call_of_Duty_(video_game)))
 It works for the multiplayer patch 1.1